-• if it is more than two hours late, take the dose as soon as you remember and then continue as usual.
-However, if it is time to take your next dose; leave out the missed dose.
+• if it is more than two hours late, take the dose as soon as you remember and then continue as normal.

-Never take a double dose to catch up.
+However, if it is time to take your next dose leave out the missed dose.
+Do not take a double dose to make up for a forgotten dose.

 Make a note that you have missed a dose.

-If you are not sure what to do if you have missed a dose ask your doctor or anticoagulant clinic for advice.
+If you are not sure what to do if you have missed a dose ask your GP or anticoagulant clinic for advice.